-Each unit in the Fund gives an Investor an equal and undivided interest in the assets attributable to the Fund.
-However, a unit does not give any Investor an interest in any particular asset of the Fund.
-Subject to the Trust Deed, an Investor has the following rights:
+Each Unit in the Fund gives a unitholder an equal and undivided interest in the assets attributable to the Fund.
+However, a Unit does not give any unitholder an interest in any particular asset of the Fund.
+Subject to the Trust Deed, a unitholder has the following rights:

-- The right to share in any distributions. - The right to attend and vote at meetings of Investors. - The right to participate in the proceeds of winding up of the Fund.
+- The right to share in any distributions. - The right to attend and vote at meetings of unitholders. - The right to participate in the proceeds of winding up of the Fund.

-The Trust Deed contains provisions about convening and conducting meetings of Investors.
-It also contains provisions setting out the Investor's rights (see section 5.10 above).
+The Trust Deed contains provisions about convening and conducting meetings of unitholders.
+It also contains provisions setting out Investors' rights.

-Under the terms of the Trust Deed, the Trustee, with the consent of the Manager, may amend the Trust Deed without Investors' approval, where the amendment:
+Under the terms of the Trust Deed, the Trustee, with the consent of the Manager, may generally amend the Trust Deed without Investors' approval, where the amendment:

-- in not materially adverse to Investors' interests; and - is consistent with the Fund being a fixed trust under tax laws as applied by the Australian Taxation Office, which includes protecting the vested interests of Investors. - A copy of the Trust Deed is available free of charge by contacting the Manager.
+- in not materially adverse to Investors' interests; and - is consistent with the Fund being a fixed trust under tax laws as applied by the Australian Taxation Office, which includes protecting the vested interests of Investors.

+A copy of the Trust Deed is available free of charge by contacting the Manager.

-Management - Trustee and Manager
+Management agreement - Trustee and Manager